 Then baby’s First Birthday.
 Baby (and parents!) made it through a crazy, exhausting, stressful, rewarding first year.
 Inviting a ton of people over and spending a small fortune on food, obsessing over the perfect theme, getting all the details just right sounds appropriate after the year you’ve had.
 And then, SO MANY PRESENTS!

 Now repeat this cycle year after year, probably adding a few more kids in there, and you’ve got yourself into an overwhelming situation.
 So many toys.
-Staying on top of the mess has become a job itself in addition to caring for a child (or three), staying on top of other household chores, and a career.
+Staying on top of the mess has become a job itself besides caring for a child (or three), staying on top of other household chores, and having a career.

 The Breaking Point of Too Many Toys

 Then, when you’re worn out and cranky, when your house is always a mess, when your child isn’t taking care of his belongings without your constant reminding, you’ve got ROOMS (literally) full of toys, they tell you they’re bored.
 Bored.